Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Introduction

-Advances in software and algorithms are therefore essential for both data analysis and to facilitate hardware design.
-A range of open-source physical optics simulation codes \cite{poppy,prysm,hcipy} have been developed to model imaging systems end to end, and design and data analysis problems might optimize or sample from such models with grid-based or \ac{mcmc} methods.
-For models with many parameters (and this is easy to achieve by considering many modes of phase aberration, multiple sources in the field of view, without even considering pixel by pixel effects on the detector) these can be impossible to reliably sample or optimize \cite{Huijser2022} unless it is also possible to evaluate not just the value but also the \textit{gradient} of the objective function.
-Algorithms for automatic differentiation or `autodiff'\cite{Margossian2018} are the foundational technology used in artificial intelligence and machine learning \cite{lecun15}, and increasingly important in software for the physical sciences.
-Autodiff makes it possible to evaluate the partial derivatives of an appropriately written computer program's floating-point outputs with respect to floating-point arguments.
-Through repeated applications of the chain rule, autodiff delivers exact derivatives with complexity that scales with the computational cost of the model, not with its number of parameters.
-Considerable industry and academic effort has gone into developing performant and user-friendly numerical software libraries with autodiff capability: \textsc{PyTorch} \cite{pytorch}, \textsc{TensorFlow} \cite{tensorflow2015}, Julia \cite{julia}, or our preferred library used in this work, \jax \cite{jax}.
-These abstract the details of code differentiation from the user, so that it is possible to construct gradients and even higher-order and higher-dimensional derivatives of functions without, in most cases, requiring explicit human engagement with the underlying mathematics.
+Algorithms to implement automatic differentiation or `autodiff' \citep{Margossian2018} comprise the foundational technology used in artificial intelligence and machine learning \citep{lecun15}, and are now rapidly becoming a critical enabling technology in software for the physical sciences.
+Autodiff makes it possible to evaluate the partial derivatives of a computer program's floating-point outputs with respect to floating-point arguments.
+Autodiff computes exact derivatives using successive applications of the chain rule, with computational cost scaling similarly to that of the original model evaluation, rather than increasing with the number of parameters.
+Considerable industry and academic effort has gone into developing performant and user-friendly numerical software libraries with autodiff capability: \textsc{PyTorch} \citep{pytorch}, \textsc{TensorFlow} \citep{tensorflow2015}, Julia \citep{julia}, or our preferred library used in this work, \jax \citep{jax}.
+Importantly, autodiff removes the need to manually derive or symbolically express gradients or Hessians --- they emerge directly from the differentiable structure of the implemented forward model.
+This is a central departure from traditional inference workflows, and it underpins our ability to evaluate and optimise realistic optical systems without requiring closed-form expressions for likelihood derivatives.